bjarneo/instantly/README.md

 // Example
 var es = new Instantly('http://your-sse-endpoint.codes/channel', {
     retries: 2, // Optional.
 Default: 5 retries if connection to your endpoint fails.
     timeout: 1000, // Optional.
 Default: 15 seconds (15000).
-This is how often we should do a retry
+This is how often we should do a retry.
+    closeConnNotFocus: true, // Optional.
+Default: false.
+This will close the SSE connection if the tab/window is not in focus.
+Will reconnect when in focus.
     error: function() {} // Optional.
 Extending the internal error handler });